rmorenoga/Evolution/README.md

 ## Setting Up

 To set up the evolutionary system the simulation in V-REP and the Java Evolutionary framework (JEAF) should be downloaded and set up.
 This guide will concentrate on setting up the evolution on an Ubuntu 14.04 64 bit computer.
 This project uses java so a jre or jdk version 1.7 or newer should be installed on the pc.
+The whole project is set up as an Eclipse (https://eclipse.org/) project.

 ### Simulator